Use keywords to find the product you are looking for.

 Personalized chapter offprints can be purchased by contacting the Publisher.
 An offprint order form will be sent via email during the page proofs stage of production.

-A complimentary copy of the journal issue will be sent to each of the first two authors of every chapter.
-Additional copies are available to contributors for the special price of $25 each.
+A complimentary PDF of the journal issue will be sent to the Corresponding Author of each article.
+This may be shared with all of the article's co-authors.
+Print copies will available to contributors for a discounted price.

 We will be sending electronic page proofs as the publication works its way through the system.